SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 # Definitions of Management and Sports Management
 1. **MC Farland**: "Management is the process by which managers create, direct, maintain, and operate purposive organizations through systematic, coordinated, and cooperative human effort."
 2. **George Terry**: "Management is a process as planning, organizing, actualizing, and controlling to determine and accomplish the objectives of the use of people and resources."
-3. **P. Chelladurai**: "Sports management can be defined as the corrdination of resources, technologies, processes, personal, and situational contingencies for the efficient production and exchange of sports services."
+3. **P. Chelladurai**: "Sports management can be defined as the coordination of resources, technologies, processes, personal, and situational contingencies for the efficient production and exchange of sports services."

 **Management is the systematic coordination of people, resources, and processes to achieve objectives efficiently.
 In sports, it ensures the effective organization, planning, and execution of activities for successful events and services.**